by Defining Mum | May 28, 2020 | Donor Conception, Donor Eggs, Donor Sperm, Featured, Friends and family support

-I’ve been writing recently to help friends and family best support those needing to use a donor to conceive a child, with this second blog post looking at some of the things that are often said (or sometimes unsaid) that can make us feel uncomfortable.
+I’ve been writing to help friends and family best support those needing to use a donor to conceive a child, with this particular blog post looking at some of the things that are often said (or sometimes unsaid) that can make us feel uncomfortable.
 I caveat this with an acknowledgement that some of these comments are well-meaning, but by sharing I hope to show how they can actually be perceived and how they can make us feel.
 I also want it to be a way of educating others, to help them feel more comfortable when speaking, not only to us, but also to our children in the future.
-I hope that others will feel able to respond to questions and hold conversations with our children, so that they too aren’t subjected to feeling uncomfortable from triggering remarks about their conception – something which they themselves had no say in.
+My hope is that others will feel able to respond to questions and hold conversations with our children, so that they too aren’t left feeling uncomfortable from triggering remarks about their conception – something which they themselves had no say in.

 The last thing I want to do in this piece is to scare anyone into feeling like they can’t say anything or that they’re walking on eggs shells, so I’ve included some advice about how I think it’s best to approach the topic.
 I’m no expert, just a donor recipient mum who has personal experience and has listened to the experiences of many others.
 These are views of my own and won’t apply to everyone, but I’m hoping it captures the essence of where things can become hurtful and help avoid some of those more awkward moments in the future.

 I’ll start by giving some examples with some of the more ‘shocking’ comments I heard from my Instagram community:

 “Think of all the bad genes you won’t pass on”

 “Referring to the donor as the ‘Dad’ rather than my husband”

 “Maybe you’ll have your own kids one day”